drublic/hongkong/README.md

 ## Usage

-Please add `hongkong.js` right before the closing body tag.
+Please add `bin/hongkong.js` to your website.
 Make sure to include the dependency jQuery.

     <script src="node_modules/jquery/dist/jquery.js"></script>
-    <script src="node_modules/hongkong/hongkong.js"></script>
+    <script src="node_modules/hongkong/bin/hongkong.js"></script>

-Just add an attribute `data-parallax-top` or `data-parallax-bottom` to the element you want to be animated in the named direction.
+Just add the attribute `data-parallax`.
+For directions of the "floating" element please use `data-parallax-top` or `data-parallax-bottom`.

 You can add a `data-parallax-factor` with a value which is an integer to change the factor of which the element should move.
 Default is 4.